storesafe/cordova-sqlite-storage/README.md

 ## Limited support (testing needed)

 - UNICODE paragraph separator (`\u2029`)
-- Database triggers as described above - known to be broken for Android (without [sqlite4java](https://code.google.com/p/sqlite4java/)) and Amazon Fire-OS
+- Database triggers as described above - known to be broken for Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled) and Amazon Fire-OS
 - UNICODE characters not fully tested in the Windows "Universal" (8.1) version
 - JOIN needs to be tested more.